shahid1212/Covid-19-Screening-App/README.md

 # Covid-19-Screening-App
-This Web App will check you symptoms for Covid-19 virus
+This Web App will check your symptoms for Covid-19 virus